perladvent/perldotcom/content/article/_pub_2001_05_p5pdigest_THISWEEK-20010520.md

 {
-   "date" : "2001-05-06T00:00:00-08:00",
-   "thumbnail" : null,
-   "image" : null,
-   "title" : "This Week on p5p 2001/05/20",
-   "authors" : [
+   "slug" : "/pub/2001/05/p5pdigest/THISWEEK-20010520.html",
+   "description" : " Notes You can subscribe to an email version of this summary by sending an empty message to perl5-porters-digest-subscribe@netthink.co.uk.
+Please send corrections and additions to perl-thisweek-YYYYMM@simon-cozens.org where YYYYMM is the current year and month.
+Changes and additions to the perl5-porters...", "authors" : [
       "simon-cozens"
    ],
+   "draft" : null,
+   "tags" : [],
+   "thumbnail" : null,
+   "date" : "2001-05-06T00:00:00-08:00",
    "categories" : "community",
-   "slug" : "/pub/2001/05/p5pdigest/THISWEEK-20010520.html",
-   "tags" : [],
+   "image" : null,
-   "description" : " Notes You can subscribe to an email version of this summary by sending an empty message to perl5-porters-digest-subscribe@netthink.co.uk.
-Please send corrections and additions to perl-thisweek-YYYYMM@simon-cozens.org where YYYYMM is the current year and month.
-Changes and additions to the perl5-porters...", "draft" : null
+   "title" : "This Week on p5p 2001/05/20"
 }